Skip to content

 Gamma cons:

-I tested a lot of apps claiming to use AI to up your presentation game, and Gamma's AI features were head and shoulders above the crowd.
+I tested a lot of apps that offer an AI assistant to help with your presentations, and Gamma's conversational AI features were head and shoulders above the crowd.

 Simply give the app a topic—or upload an outline, notes, or any other document or article—approve the outline, and pick a theme.
 The app will take it from there and create a fully fleshed-out presentation.
 It's far from perfect, but Gamma produces a very useful jumping-off point.
 (Last year, it was by far the best, but this year, other apps are catching up.)

-Here's the key: Gamma is much more geared toward the iterative, chatbot experience familiar to ChatGPT users.
-Click on the AI icon on the right-hand side of the top menu bar to open the chat, and you'll see suggested prompts—or you can type in your own requests for how Gamma should alter the presentation.
+Here's the key: Gamma is much more geared toward the iterative, chatbot experience familiar to ChatGPT, Claude, and Copilot users.
+Click on Agent on the right-hand side of the top menu bar to open the chat, and you'll see suggested prompts—or you can type in your own requests for how Gamma should alter the presentation.
+In the screenshot above, you can see I asked Gamma to challenge the data in my deck.

 Once you've done all you can with prompts, simply close the chat box to manually add the finishing touches.
 While you do sacrifice some granular customizability in exchange for the AI features, you can still choose your visual theme, change slide layouts, format text, and add any images, videos, or even app and web content.

-Gamma pricing: Free plan includes unlimited users, 400 AI deck credits, and basic view analytics; upgrade to the Plus plan for $8/user/month to get unlimited AI creation, remove Gamma branding, and more.
+Gamma pricing: Free plan includes simple presentations, 400 AI deck credits, and up to 10 cards per prompt; upgrade to the Plus plan for $12/user/month to get more monthly AI credits, up to 20 cards per prompt, and removal of Gamma branding.

 The best presentation app for Google users